Constitution of the Gustavus Adolphus College

 - Applications for all positions shall be made available for two weeks prior to interviews during the spring semester.

-- Selection of the Co-Presidents shall be made by the appointment of a selection committee comprised of executive board members immediately following interviews.
+- Selection of the Co-Presidents shall be made by the appointment of a selection committee comprised of non-returning executive board members and the advisor immediately following interviews.

 - Primary Round interviews for the other Executive Positions shall be conducted during the Spring Semester.

 ◦ The selection committee and the newly selected co-presidents shall appoint executives from the interviews immediately following those interviews.

 ◦ If executive positions are open due to unqualified applicants, a secondary round application process for open positions shall be conducted.